 - ADA Amendments Act of 2008

 These are federal statutes and therefore supersede IBC, ANSI and all local codes.
-Hank is an architect with many years experience and is a principle of Access, which is a compliance litigation management firm, as it relates to federal statutes with ADA.
-He also provides plan check services, consulting, auditing, reporting and expert witness testimony, among other things.
+According to Hank, these aren’t the documents referenced in federal ADA litigation.
+Hank is an architect with many years experience.
+He’s also the principle of Access Technologies Services.
+This is a compliance litigation management firm specializing in federal statutes with ADA.
+Hank also provides plan check services, consulting, auditing, reporting and expert witness testimony.
 Hank is really the “Go-To Guy” in this space.

 BAR DESIGN TIP:

-According to Hank Falstad, AIA, the Access Board’s 2004 Guidelines is the governing document for ADA as this agency is responsible for writing the “safe-harbor” for design and construction to be in compliance for the Americans with Disabilities Act.
+According to Hank Falstad, AIA, the Access Board’s 2004 Guidelines is the governing document for ADA.
+This agency is responsible for writing the “safe-harbor” for design and construction to be in compliance for the Americans with Disabilities Act.

 IS ADA SEATING REQUIRED FOR BARS?

-When it comes to ADA code, code requires the following:
+With respect to ADA seating, the code requires the following:

 The restaurant has 14 tables.
-5% of 14 is still less than one, but we have to have a minimum of one table accommodation.
-In this instance, we’ve exceeded the code by providing two accommodations at the designated tables, and we have an area for the wheelchair and a companion seat, along the bench seat.
+5% of 14 is less than one, but we’re required to have a minimum of one table accommodation.
+In this instance, we’ve exceeded the code by providing two accommodations at the designated tables.
+Additionally, we provided an area for the wheelchair and a companion seat, along the bench seat.

 ADA SEATING ACCOMMODATIONS

-Here you’ll see a screenshot of the website called ‘Tablebases.com,’ which has a very thoughtful presentation on ADA seating, as it applies to tables.
-You’ll notice that the ADA patron has a 48-inch deep space and 19 inches of the leg space is underneath the table.
-By statute, a 36″ cross-aisle needs to be provided behind the 48″ ADA provision.
-Referring to the sketch at right, the ADA patron sits at the table, with his/her legs underneath it and the 36″ aisle is behind them.
+The photo above is a screenshot of the website called ‘Tablebases.com”.
+They have a very thoughtful presentation on ADA table seating.
+Note that the ADA patron has a 48-inch deep space.
+This includes 19 inches of the leg space beneath the table.
+By statute, a 36″ cross-aisle needs is required behind the 48″ ADA provision (refer to the sketch above).

 HOW TO CALCULATE NIGHTCLUB SEATING REQUIREMENTS FOR ADA

-Similar to the above requirements, nightclub seating is calculated the same way.
-In this example, with a total of 22 tables, we only need to have one ADA accommodation – which is five percent of the surfaces.
-As shown in the plan at right, we actually have two – we have a 4-top table, where two people could sit in wheelchairs, along with two companion seats.
+Nightclub seating is calculated the same as outlined earlier.
+With a total of 22 tables, only one ADA accommodation is required.
+This equates to five percent of the surfaces.
+As shown in the plan below, we actually have two.
+We designated one 4-top table with two wheelchairs and two companion seats.